thomashirtz/awesome-chinese-learning/README.md

 ### XuetangX
 The equivalent of Coursera in Chinese, you can use the Zhongwen + F11 Mode in order to have the possibility of a dictionary pop-up when watching classes.

-### Viki
-Shows and movies with a built-in lookup of the Chinese subtitles are available.
-It is extremely well made, however, the selection of shows having the feature was quite poor several years ago.

-### Bilibili
-The equivalent of youtube in China.
-However, in contrast to youtube, Netflix, ..., the platform does not have built-in subtitles.
-It is, therefore, less convenient to learn Chinese with this platform.

 ### [Chinese Zero To Hero](https://chinesezerotohero.teachable.com/courses)
 The platform contains many Chinese courses.
 It is not free, however, it works as a one-time purchase.
 Very clean and exceptionally well made.
 The classes are based on the books from BLCU.

+### Viki
+Shows and movies with a built-in lookup of the Chinese subtitles are available.
+It is extremely well made, however, the selection of shows having the feature was quite poor several years ago.

 ### Others
 1. [Youku (优酷)](https://www.youku.com/)
 2. [iQIYI (爱奇艺)](https://www.iqiyi.com/)
 3. [MangoTV (芒果TV)](https://w.mgtv.com/) (It has, for example, 爸爸去哪儿)

-## Text Ressources
+## Text Resources

 ### [Zhihu](https://www.zhihu.com/hot)
 Website similar to Quora, where all the new trends are discussed, questions are asked, ...